tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

     Administrative permissions are assigned to users through :ref:`roles <tcm_access_control_roles>`.

 *   *Cluster permissions* enable actions with connected Tarantool clusters.
-    These permission are granted to users on a per-cluster level: each user has a separate set of permissions for each cluster.
+    These permissions are granted to users on a per-cluster level: each user has a separate set of permissions for each cluster.

     Technically, cluster permissions define pages shown in the **Cluster** section